-Customers are the lifeblood of any company, and understanding how to attract them – and more importantly, retain them – is a vital part of succeeding in the business world.
-With coronavirus throwing a wrench in the works, companies around the world are trying even harder to figure out how to keep up with customers in these difficult times.
+Customers are the lifeblood of any company, and understanding how to attract them and more importantly, retain them is a vital part of succeeding in the business world.
+With a global recession looming, companies around the world are trying even harder to figure out how to keep up with customers in these difficult times.

-Luckily, even amid the global pandemic, customers are still looking for deals, making purchases, and staying loyal to their favorite brands – that is, as long as those brands are able to employ some respectable customer retention strategies to justify their continued loyalty.
+Luckily, even during a recession, customers are still looking for deals, making purchases, and staying loyal to their favorite brands.
+That is, as long as those brands are able to employ some respectable customer retention strategies to justify their continued loyalty.

-We’ve done a deep dive into the most effective customer retention strategies for helping your business maintain and grow its reach, during the pandemic and beyond.
+We’ve done a deep dive into the most effective customer retention strategies to grow your business during the recession and beyond.

 Best Customer Retention Strategies

-Even before the global pandemic, customer retention was one of the most important strategies to consider for businesses of all sizes.
+Customer retention remains one of the most important strategies to consider for businesses of all sizes.
 Data has shown time and time again that the path to success is littered with loyal customers that are not only willing to make repeat purchases, but also go to bat for their favorite brands with friends and on social media.

 Here are the most important strategies you can employ to help retain these loyal customers.